boolean-uk/continuous-automation/README.md

 3. Have your workflow run the `npm test` command
 4. Commit and push your work.
 If you visit your github repo after a couple of minutes, you should see a red X on your commit history.
 This is because the test in `example.test.js` is broken
 5. Verify that your workflow is running on Pull Requests by checking out a new branch with `git checkout -b nameOfBranch` (replace nameOfBranch with the name of the branch you want to create)
+6. Resolve the test failure by:
+    - Fixing the operation in the `example.js` sum function
-6. Fix the broken test, then commit your changes and push your branch to github using `git push -u origin nameOfBranch` (replace nameOfBranch with the actual name of your branch)
+    - Commit your changes and push your branch to github using `git push -u origin nameOfBranch` (replace nameOfBranch with the actual name of your branch)
 7. Go to your repository in github and create a pull request to the main branch of your repo (not the Boolean UK repo!)
 8. You should see a green checkmark on your commit in the pull request